Age and Period Recovery

 My general answer to this question is that if you have hypothalamic amenorrhea, and it’s not something else that’s causing your missing period, it is NEVER too early or too late to get it back.
 (The earlier the better, from a long term health perspective!)

-There was recently a woman in my FB group who got her period back following the NPNW recovery plan who was 48.
-If you haven’t gone through menopause yet (which you can tell from your FSH and LH levels), and you definitively do not have PCOS, hyperprolactinemia or one of the other non hypothalamic related causes of missing periods, there isn’t much reason you CAN’T get it back.
+There was recently a woman in my support group who got her period back following the NPNW recovery plan who was 48.
+If you haven’t gone through menopause yet (which you can tell from your FSH and LH levels, book a bloodwork consult with me if you would like to discuss), and you definitively do not have PCOS, hyperprolactinemia or one of the other non hypothalamic related causes of missing periods, there isn’t much reason you CAN’T get it back.

-I have data that can help answer this question from the survey I did for our book, No Period.
+I have data that can help answer this question from the survey I did for No Period.
 Now What?
-It’s important to understand when looking at these data that the vast majority of women who took this survey were looking to get pregnant, so many worked on recovery for an amount of time typically between 3-8 months and if they didn’t get a natural period, moved on to fertility treatments.
+It’s important to understand when looking at these data that the vast majority who took this survey were hoping for pregnancy.
+Many worked on recovery for an amount of time (typically between 3-8 months) and if they didn’t get a natural period, moved on to fertility treatments.
 The recovery rate in this data set was 55% – but the overall period recovery rate in these same women after pregnancy and breastfeeding was 98%.
 Those who did not get a period during this effort at recovery were almost all able to recover periods at a later time.

 First, here are recovery rates during this initial phase by year of birth.
-This survey was completed in 2012-2013, so the oldest woman, born in 1968, was approximately 44 at the time of the survey, the youngest was 17.
-I did not collect the year in which periods were recovered, so period recovery could have happened up to 6 years prior.
+This survey was completed in 2012-2013, so the oldest person, born in 1968, was approximately 44 at the time of the survey, the youngest was 17.

 The next question is, does time to recovery vary by age?
 I have previously found that time to recovery is NOT correlated with length of time periods have been missing.
 So now let’s look at year of birth versus recovery time.